ampproject/amphtml/src/amp-story-player/README.md

 ### I want the bleeding-edge and latest features, how can I get them?

 AMP provides some channels that you can opt-in to get the latest changes.
 To opt-in, visit the [AMP Project Experiments page](https://cdn.ampproject.org/experiments.html) and select a channel.
 More information about the [AMP Release Channels](https://github.com/ampproject/amphtml/blob/master/contributing/release-schedule.md#amp-experimental-and-beta-channels).

+### I have questions / comments, how do I contact you?

+Join the [amp-story slack channel](https://amphtml.slack.com/archives/C9ARUE6Q6) and ping us!.